NickdV99/Polimi-MasterThesis-2023/README.md

 ## Statement of the Problem

-In the ever-evolving landscape of computer engineering, the advent of Large Language Models (LLMs) has ushered in a new era, where these sophisticated models play a pivotal role in a myriad of applications.
-From unraveling the nuances of natural language to generating content with remarkable finesse, LLMs have become integral components across various domains.
-Their significance is underscored by their omnipresence in tasks ranging from language understanding to content creation.
-As these models permeate deeper into our technological fabric, the imperative to scrutinize and evaluate their responses becomes increasingly pronounced.
+In today's fast-changing world of computer engineering, Large Language Models (LLMs) have emerged as powerful tools used in various applications.
+They excel in understanding natural language and generating content.
+Their importance is evident across different fields, from language comprehension to content creation.
+However, as LLMs become more widespread, it's crucial to scrutinize their outputs to address potential risks such as data privacy breaches and the creation of inappropriate or misleading content.

-The crux of our research lies in acknowledging the inherent challenges that accompany the deployment of LLMs.
-The exponential growth in their utility brings forth potential risks, such as private data leaks and the inadvertent generation of inappropriate, harmful, or misleading content.
-This necessitates a comprehensive investigation into the quality of responses produced by LLMs, laying the foundation for our exploration into the intricate interplay between these models and the questions posed to them.
+Our research focuses on understanding the challenges that come with using LLMs.
+As these models become more widely used, there's a risk of private data leaks and the creation of harmful or misleading content.
+This requires us to thoroughly examine the quality of LLM responses, setting the stage for our exploration into the intricate interplay between these models and the questions posed to them.

 ## Research Objectives